Computer Science & Engineering

 E81 CSE 541T Advanced Algorithms

-Provides a broad coverage of fundamental algorithm design techniques, with a focus on developing efficient algorithms for solving combinatorial and optimization problems.
-The topics covered include the review of greedy algorithms, dynamic programming, NP-completeness, approximation algorithms, the use of linear and convex programming for approximation, and online algorithms.
-Throughout this course, there is an emphasis on correctness proofs and the ability to apply the techniques taught to design efficient algorithms for problems from a wide variety of application areas.
-Prerequisite: CSE 347.
+Provides a broad coverage of fundamental algorithm design techniques with the focus on developing efficient algorithms for solving combinatorial and optimization problems.
+The topics covered include: review of greedy algorithms, dynamic programming, NP-completeness, approximation algorithms, use of linear and convex programming for approximation, and on-line algorithms.
+Throughout this course there is an emphasis on correctness proofs and the ability to apply the techniques taught to design efficient algorithms for problems from a wide variety of application areas.
+Prerequisites: CSE 347 Revised: 2019-02-21

 Credit 3 units.
 EN: BME T, TU